Summer Reading Selection

 About the Author

 Valeria Luiselli was born Mexico City in 1983 and grew up in South Africa.
-A novelist (The Story of My Teeth and Faces in the Crowd) and essayist (Sidewalks), her work has been translated into many languages and has appeared in publications including the New York Times, the New Yorker, Granta, and McSweeney’s.
+A novelist (The Story of My Teeth and Faces in the Crowd) and essayist (Sidewalks), her work has been translated into many languages and has appeared in publications like The New York Times, The New Yorker, Granta, and McSweeney’s.